 By increasing its hangar facilities by 50%, Hawker Pacific is able to better compete for heavy maintenance work, particularly on turboprop and jet-powered commercial aircraft from around Australia, New Zealand, Asia and Pacific nations.
 This is work that may otherwise have gone to Asia or Europe.

-Already a significant employer with 130 permanent staff in Cairns, Hawker Pacific expect to create an additional 39 highly skilled jobs, including a significant number of local apprenticeships, well before September 2021.
+Already a significant employer in Cairns, Hawker Pacific has created an additional 39 highly skilled jobs, including a significant number of local apprenticeships, well before September 2021.

 Many of the new operational staff will be graduates of the Cairns Aviation Skills Centre that is training the future workforce of the region’s booming aviation sector.